 Children's Hospital is part of the UPMC family.

-Disorders involving a child’s inguinal (groin) and scrotal area are frequent and the most common condition treated by the pediatric surgeons at Children’s Hospital of Pittsburgh of UPMC.
+Disorders involving a child’s inguinal (groin) and scrotal area are frequent and the most common condition treated by the pediatric surgeons at UPMC Children's Hospital of Pittsburgh.
 The array of inguinal and scrotal disorders includes hernia, hydrocele, undescended testis, torsion of the testis or appendix testis, and rarely testicular tumors.

 While inguinal and scrotal disorders are common, each disorder has unique attributes and treatment.